noamico/bullmq-extra/README.md

 - Thin clients in various languages like Java and Go will be developed to bring the power of BullMQ to those languages and allow integrating BullMQ into legacy codebases.
 - Support for all `bullmq-extra` patterns like `Router`, `Join`, `Accumulation`, `Request-Response` will be added.
-- Package the broker as a Docker container for easy deployment.
 - Support the Kafka protocol for compatibility with existing Kafka clients.

 ## Caution: